portainer/terraform-provider-portainer/docs/resources/edge_stack_webhook.md

 The `portainer_edge_stack_webhook` resource allows you to trigger an update of a Portainer-managed edge stack via its webhook.
 This is useful for GitOps workflows or external automation systems.

+> `Webhook` currently working only for Portainer BE edition

 ## Example Usage
 ```hcl
 resource "portainer_edge_stack_webhook" "trigger_my_edge_stack" {